 Degrees of Burn Injuries: Alabama Fire Injury Attorneys can Help

-For first degree burns and some second-degree burns that are less than three inches in diameter, these can be treated as follows:
+First-degree burns and some second-degree burns that are less than three inches in diameter can be treated as follows:

 - Soak in cool water.